 The presented simulations of magnetocapillary swimmers are a challenging task.
 On the one hand, we model the fluid-fluid interface and its dynamics coupled with the dynamics of the externally driven magnetic particles.
-On the other hand, the magnetic properties of the swimmer are included in the simulation by taking into account not simply effective external repulsive forces but rather detailed paramagnetic and ferromagnetic contributions to the total magnetic moment of the beads leading to the particle repulsion.
-As a consequence, such thorough modeling of the problem allows for very detailed insights into the static properties of magnetocapillary swimmers such as horizontal and vertical positioning of the beads upon swimmer self-assembling, the conditions for which the particles may detach from the interface and a realistic description of capillary phenomena for finite particle sizes and moderate inter-particle distances [23].
-Moreover, the rich physics of the swimmer propagation associated with the potential strength and the interface dynamics is reflected in their velocity-vs-frequency dependencies (Figs. 7 and 11).
+On the other hand, the magnetic properties of the swimmer are included in the simulation by taking into account not simply effective external repulsive forces but the different magnetic contributions to the total magnetic moment of the beads leading to the particle repulsion.
+As a consequence, such thorough modelling of the problem allows for very detailed insights into the static properties of magnetocapillary swimmers such as horizontal and vertical positioning of the beads upon swimmer self-assembling, the conditions for which the particles may detach from the interface and a realistic description of capillary phenomena for finite particle sizes and moderate inter-particle distances [21].
+Moreover, the rich physics of the swimmer propagation associated with the potential strength and the interface dynamics is reflected in their velocity vs frequency dependencies (Figs. 7, 11).

-At the same time, the choice of the method and the limitation in reaching realistic surface tensions with acceptable computational effort is also responsible for the sinking of particles upon the swimmer motion (Fig. 3).
-It helps better understand the experimental conditions such as a very high surface tension that practically pins the floating particles to the interface permitting thus only inplane particle dynamics.
-A possible solution of the problem associated with the sinking of beads in LB-simulations consists in modifying not the interface, but rather in setting the vertical components of magnetic forces to zero, thus suppressing the out-of-plane swimmer dynamics.
+At the same time, the choice of the method and the limitation in reaching realistic surface tensions with acceptable computational effort are also responsible for the sinking of particles upon the swimmer motion (Fig. 3).
+It helps better understand the experimental conditions such as a very high surface tension that practically pins the floating particles to the interface permitting thus only in-plane particle dynamics.
+A possible solution of the problem associated with the sinking of beads in LB-simulations consists in modifying not the interface, but rather in setting the vertical components of magnetic forces to zero, thus suppressing the out-ofplane swimmer dynamics.

 Furthermore, a number of parameters have a strong impact on the propagation of the magnetocapillary swimmer.
-First, it is the particle radius R which should be larger than the thickness of the diffuse interface ($\approx 5\Delta x$) [32, 44] and large enough to provide a spatial resolution required to reproduce the correct surrounding flow field.
+First, the particle radius R which should be larger than the thickness of the diffuse interface $(\approx 5\Delta x)$ [28,37] and large enough to provide a spatial resolution required to reproduce the correct surrounding flow field.
 At the same time, R has to be small enough to assure a comparison with the experimental situation, where the radius is small compared to the system size.
-Second, in view of simulations of long-ranged capillary phenomena the total size of the simulated fluid or the box size is very crucial.
-Using periodic boundary conditions in lateral directions of the box (Fig. 1 a), the box side length should be large to ensure saturation of the interface from the point of contact with the particles towards the edges.
-And although the LB-method is nicely scalable with the box size, very large system sizes require enormous computational times.
+Particularly, we found that increasing the particle radius to values larger than $5\Delta x$ has only a minor influence on the swimmer velocity.
+Second, in view of simulations of long-ranged capillary phenomena, the total size of the simulated fluid or the size of the simulation box is very crucial.
+Using periodic boundary conditions in lateral directions of the box (Fig. 1a), the box side length should be large to ensure saturation of the interface from the point of contact with the particles towards the edges.
+Although the LB-method scales nicely to large processor counts, very large system sizes require enormous computational times.
+Examination of the box size on the swimmer velocity showed less than a factor two.
 The third parameter that should be carefully chosen is the Bo-number, which can be tuned either by the particle density or by its radius.
-For a better interface resolution a notably curved interface profile is desired, hence, large Bo-number, while exceeding $Bo^{\text{crit}} \approx 0.21$ leads to sinking of particles.
-Taking into account the listed criteria and the available computational resources is the base for our choice of parameters as given in the end of sect.
+For a better interface resolution, a notably curved interface profile is desired; hence, large Bo-numbers, while exceeding $Bo^{\rm crit} \approx 0.21$, lead to sinking of particles.
+Taking into account the listed criteria and the available computational resources is the base for our choice of parameters as given at the end of Sec.
 2.

-5 Conclusions and Outlook
+5 Conclusions and outlook